vivek369-ui/Selenium/README.md

 //normal Selector//

-        // all normal locater are find using only attribute
+        // all normal locater are find using only attribute value or tag name
        // its used to find (locate) the element //pass attribut into (By.) class

 			--->pass locater(location) using By class